Davarice/ez-ipc/README.md

 The goal of this Library is to simplify IPC, possibly networked, as much as possible.
 A Server instance of the program will listen for connections, accept connections from Client instances of the program, and then allow for the transfer of Python data via [JSON-RPC](https://www.jsonrpc.org/specification).

-As a developer with a long standing aversion to anything networking, I will be learning the basics while building this.
+As a developer with a long standing aversion to application layer networking, I will be learning the basics while building this.
 I have no idea what limitations will be involved, but still I intend the Library to be as accessible, and also secure, as I can possibly make it.

 *\*Due to my inexperience, any and all data transferred by way of this Library should be considered compromised.
 Do not use it for anything sensitive.*